top of page

 -

-Do I have to talk about my childhood?You don’t have to talk about anything you don’t want to talk about generally.
-I will say though that much of my approach is significantly helped by understanding how you started out in the world and how those beginnings set the stage for the way you see yourself, others and how you perceive your environment.
-I am always open to explore resistance to talking about sensitive topics and giving you the space and time to get there when you’re ready.
+Do I have to talk about my childhood?You will never be pressured to talk about anything you don’t want to talk about.
+However, by understanding how you started out in the world, the situations, circumstance and the relationships that contributed to who you are today, definitely help me understand how/why you see yourself, how you interact and react in your environment and what your general experience is with people in your life.
+I am always open to exploring what makes certain topics feel too difficult to talk about and believe in giving you the space and time to get there when you’re ready.

 -